bobclements-msft/Microsoft-365-Apps/OfficeManagementState/README.md

 ## Install script
 This script is available via [PowerShell Gallery](https://www.powershellgallery.com/packages/Get-OfficeManagementState), and can be installed directly.
 1. Open an elevated PowerShell/Terminal window.
 2. Choose the execution method right for your environment.
-For my testing I allow execution for the running process: `Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope Process`.
+For my testing I allow execution for the running process:
+    - `Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope Process`
-3. Install: `Install-Script -Name Get-OfficeManagementState -Force`
+4. Install: `Install-Script -Name Get-OfficeManagementState -Force`
-4. Verify version: `Get-InstalledScript -Name Get-OfficeManagementState`
+5. Verify version: `Get-InstalledScript -Name Get-OfficeManagementState`
-5. Uninstall: `Uninstall-Script -Name Get-OfficeManagementState`
+6. Uninstall: `Uninstall-Script -Name Get-OfficeManagementState`

 ## Script usage
 Run the script locally or against a remote computer: